cihologramas/pyoptools/doc/raytrace.rst

  - The first defines the curvature of the surface
  - The second defines the shape of the surface.
 In this case, both surfaces are limited by a circular aperture with a  `radius=20`.
-Diferent shapes can be used.
+Different shapes can be used.
 The predefined shapes can be found in :mod:`pyoptools.raytrace.shape`.